pipobscure/pipobscure/_posts/2013-12-31-skepticalavenger-more-specifically-i-trust-in.markdown

 ---
 layout: post
-title: "> Given time, the scientific method will lead to more accurate pictures of the truth.
+title: "Given time, the scientific method will lead to more accurate pictures of the truth.
 And it’s a hella lot better than taking wild ass guesses or relying on ancient texts for information about how the world works."
 date: 2013-12-31 17:03:59 Z